Francophonie

-The Francophonie is the population that speak French.
-The term designates the ensemble of people, organisations and governments that share the use of French on a daily basis and as administrative language, teaching language or chosen language.
+The Francophonie or Francophone world is the whole body of people and organisations around the world who use the French language regularly for private or public purposes.
 The term was coined by Onésime Reclus in 1880 and became important as part of the conceptual rethinking of cultures and geography in the late 20th century.

-The francophonie can designate the group of countries that speak French, but also all the countries members of the Organisation Internationale de la Francophonie.
-The term refers to countries that speak partially or fully the French language, and also include countries that do not have French as an official language.
+When used to refer to the French-speaking world, the Francophonie encompasses the countries and territories where French is official or serves as an administrative or major secondary language, which spans 50 countries and dependencies across all inhabited continents (the third most number of countries after English and Arabic), of which 26 uses it as an official de jure language.
+The vast majority of these are also member states of the Organisation internationale de la Francophonie (OIF), a body uniting countries where French is spoken and taught.
+While it holds official status in more than two dozen countries, it is the majority's first language in only five states and territories, as the rest of French-speaking nations use it primarily as a lingua franca among populations whose mother tongues are indigenous or regional languages.
+In 2017 it was the second most studied language in the world with about 120 million learners.

 Denominations

 Francophonie, francophonie and francophone space are syntagmatic.
 This expression is relevant to countries which speak French as their national language, may it be as a mother language or a secondary language.

 These expressions are sometimes misunderstood or misused by English speakers.
 They can be synonymous but most of the time they are complementary.